ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/0xDezzy/CVE-2019-11539](https://github.com/0xDezzy/CVE-2019-11539) :  ![starts](https://img.shields.io/github/stars/0xDezzy/CVE-2019-11539.svg) ![forks](https://img.shields.io/github/forks/0xDezzy/CVE-2019-11539.svg)

 ## CVE-2019-11523
  Anviz Global M3 Outdoor RFID Access Control executes any command received from any source.
 No authentication/encryption is done.
-Attackers can fully interact with the device: for example, send the &quot;open door&quot; command, download the users list (which includes RFID codes and passcodes in cleartext), or update/create users.
+Attackers can fully interact with the device: for example, send the "open door" command, download the users list (which includes RFID codes and passcodes in cleartext), or update/create users.
 The same attack can be executed on a local network and over the internet (if the device is exposed on a public IP address).